Skip to Content

 Sunset from the historic Old Seven Mile Bridge

 As tempting as the resort’s pools were, we opted for a different, exceptional excursion.
-Equipped with a camera and our tripod, we set off to explore a section of the famous Old Seven Mile Bridge on foot.
-The bridge, which runs parallel to the Florida Keys Overseas Highway in the Middle Keys, offers a spectacular view of the Gulf of Mexico.
-We were lucky: a sea turtle emerged from the water to our right after just a few minutes, only to disappear back into the depths.
+Equipped with a camera and our tripod, we explored a section of the famous Old Seven Mile Bridge on foot.
+The bridge, parallel to the Florida Keys Overseas Highway in the Middle Keys, offers a spectacular view of the Gulf of Mexico.
+We were lucky: a sea turtle emerged from the water to our right after a few minutes, disappearing back into the depths.
 Seeing a distant relative of Crush from “Finding Nemo” in the wild was a fantastic feeling.
 We walked hand in hand across the bridge, which pedestrians and cyclists almost deserted.
 As a bonus, we managed to get some unique photos of our first sunset in the Gay Florida Keys.

 Gay Florida Keys sunset on the Old 7 Miles Bridge © Coupleofmen.com